TonyALima/Pong/README.md

 # Pong
- A version of pong game
+ A version of the pong game